 - Bleeding that happens outside the brain because of a severe brain injury (your doctor may call it subdural bleeding)

 Some experts think Cotard's syndrome results from two types of brain damage.
 The first changes the way people view themselves.
 The second makes them continue to believe this false view, even when they’re shown it’s not true.
 Not everyone agrees with this idea, though.

 Cotard's syndrome can happen at almost any age, though it strikes many people in their early 50s.
 Many people who have it also have a history of mental health problems, especially:

 Most have some kind of brain damage that shows up on imaging tests.
 The harm may come from:

-Additionally, Cotard's syndrome may cause bipolar disorder in teens and young adults.
+Additionally, Cotard's syndrome may be related to bipolar disorder in teens and young adults.

-It should be easy to spot.
-The problem is that it’s a symptom of another condition, not a disease.
-And it’s not listed in the DSM.
-That's the handbook used to diagnose mental health problems.
+Cotard's syndrome or delusion is a symptom of another condition, not a disease.
+It’s not listed in the DSM, the handbook used to diagnose mental health problems.
 The fact it's not in there means there are no firm rules to guide doctors.

 It's usually diagnosed after doctors rule out other conditions that look like it.
 One such disorder is Capgras syndrome, when a person believes a friend or family member has been replaced by an identical fake.
-It's also called "imposter syndrome."
+Capgras syndrome is also called "imposter syndrome."

 Doctors have many ways to treat Cotard's syndrome.
 The usual approach is to treat the medical problem that's causing it.